altanai/kamailioexamples/siptrace_homer_heplifyserver/README.md

-# Monitaring and auditing sip traffic
+# Monitoring and auditing SIP traffic

 Homer and homer encapsulation protocl (HEP) integration with sip server brings the capabilities to SIP/SDP payload retention with precise timestamping